netdata/netdata/docs/cloud/alerts-notifications/add-discord-notification.md

 - A Netdata Cloud account
 - Access to the space as an administrator
-- Have your discord server able to receive webhook integrations, for mode details check [how to configure this on discord](#settings-on-discord)
+- Have a Discord server able to receive webhook integrations.
+For mode details check [how to configure this on discord](#settings-on-discord)

 #### Steps